judka-uriel/uriel-book/uriel_en.md

 92–97 percent conduct a Seder on Pesach.
 85 percent hold bar and bat mitzvahs.
 75 percent observe the Torah's commandments of kashrut.
-74 percent fast on Yom Kippur.
-Etc.
+74 percent fast on Yom Kippur, etc.

 The welfare of Israel is founded not on the strictness of the Orthodoxes, but on the voluntary observance of the principal commandments by the majority